 Also upcoming will be come other courses including an Advanced First Aid course, and Advanced Resuscitation course.
 Keep an eye out for those dates.

 Coronavirus (COVID-19) and impact on all operations at South Maroubra Surf Life Saving Club.
 This article will be updated as we go and can be used for reference to see all pertaining documents in one place.

-Coronavirus COVID-19 is a respiratory illness caused by a new virus.
-Symptoms can include fever, coughing, sore throat, shortness of breath and other ailments.
-The virus can spread from person to person but good hygiene can prevent infection.
+Coronavirus COVID-19 is a highly contagious virus that causes respiratory illness.
+Symptoms may include fever, coughing, sore throat, shortness of breath and other ailments.
+The virus can spread from person to person although good hygiene can prevent infection.
 The situation relating to the virus and measures to slow the spreading of the virus is changing rapidly on Governments and expert medical advice.
 South Maroubra SLSC in conjunction with partners are monitoring the changing environment and continue to act consistent and swiftly on that advice.

 Members and friends are reminded to NOT attend the club if they are suffering from Cold or Flu like symptoms.